navana-tech/baseline_recipe_is21s_indic_asr_challenge/is21-subtask1-E2E/README.md

 For installation follow the instruction here: https://espnet.github.io/espnet/installation.html

 ###  Baseline Setup Instructions
 Thereafter, please clone our repository to your local system and navigate to this folder, `is21-subtask1-E2E/`.
-Following steps needs to be followed for Hindi-English and Bengali-English downloaded data.
+Following steps needs to be followed for cloned repository.
 Copy the contents of this folder to the `egs/is21-subtask1-E2E/asr1/` folder in your Espnet installation, using the below commands

     cd espnet/egs
     mkdir -p is21-subtask1-E2E/asr1
+    cp -r <Your Download Folder> espnet/egs/is21-subtask2-E2E/asr1

 Copy utils/ and steps/ directory from espnet/egs

-    cp -r espnet/egs/librispeech/asr/steps espnet/egs/is21-subtask1-E2E/asr1/steps
+    cp -r espnet/egs/timit/asr/steps espnet/egs/is21-subtask1-E2E/asr1/steps
-    cp -r espnet/egs/librispeech/asr/utils espnet/egs/is21-subtask1-E2E/asr1/utils
+    cp -r espnet/egs/timit/asr/utils espnet/egs/is21-subtask1-E2E/asr1/utils

 ### Audio data directory organization